FedericoTossani/Monitoring_Exam/README.md

 The data used in this analysis came from Landsat satellite.

-To study birds populations changes I downloaded the data from European Environmental Agency databases.
+To study birds populations changes I downloaded the dataset from European Environmental Agency databases.

 ## Area of interest